 The Distance Education degree programs are listed online at the Teaching and Learning with Technology website.
-Additional online courses outside of these degree programs may be found in the Class Schedule by selecting “Internet Instruction” or "Hybrid Instruction" in the Instructional Methods box.
+Additional online courses outside of these degree programs may be found in the Class Schedule by selecting “Internet Instruction” or "Hybrid Course" in the Instructional Methods box.

 Students who are new to Distance Education may view a detailed introduction to Distance Education in the Guide for Online Courses (GOC), as well as on the My Courses webpage.
-The GOC will give new DE students an idea of what an online class is like, how to find and log into their online courses, resources that are available to them, and keys to success.
+The GOC will give new DE students an idea of what an online class is like, how to find and log-in to their online courses, resources that are available to them, and keys to success.

-Authorization for Students Learning in Other States
+Authorization for TWU Students Learning in Other States

-In order for TWU to offer educational activities to students physically located in other states (including, but not limited to, online courses and internships) the University must obtain permission from the higher education departments of those states.
+In order for TWU to offer educational activities to students physically located in other states (including, but not limited to, online courses and internships) the University must obtain permission from the higher education departments and applicable licensing boards of those states.
 Not all activities are allowed in all states.
 To learn more about the activities that TWU may offer in your home state, please visit the State Authorization website.

 TWU programs that prepare students to practice a licensed profession tend to only prepare for licensure or certification in Texas.
 If you are enrolling in a program that prepares you to practice a licensed profession and you plan to practice in a state other than Texas, speak to your academic program leader or advisor as to whether or not the TWU program will prepare you to sit for the licensure exam and practice in another state.